This post may contain affiliate links. Please read my privacy policy.

 Here’s how to make the best crab rangoon recipe in just 20 minutes:

-Step 4: Let them cool down a bit before serving them with sweet and sour sauce.
+Once they’re golden and crispy, let the rangoons cool down a bit before serving them up with some sweet and sour sauce—perfect for dipping!

-Pro tip: Make an authentic crab rangoon dipping sauce, like the one I used in my Sweet and Sour Pork recipe.
+And hey, here’s a little pro tip: make an authentic crab rangoon dipping sauce just like the one I used in my Sweet and Sour Pork recipe—it’s really the cherry on top!

 - I like to use square wonton wrappers to wrap the cream cheese and crab filling, and I always go for the extra thin ones since they fry up the crispiest.